Beyond Personal Finance

 Students are expected to be honest and realistic, basing their answers on their own situations and guessing as best they can about the future.
 They should consult with parents regarding some of their choices.
 For instance, parental input regarding financial planning for college is absolutely essential.

 Some lessons have to do with personal choices and circumstances.
-For example, the sixth lesson is about choosing a spouse and addresses various scenarios for financial and lifestyle impacts based upon that choice.
+For example, the sixth lesson is about choosing a spouse and addresses various scenarios for financial and lifestyle impacts based on that choice.
 The eighteenth lesson, which is about the dangers of divorce, has students work through the cost of a divorce in financial terms.
 Even though students compute the cost of divorce, there is no actual divorce in their life plan within the course, and those calculations don’t affect the budget going forward.

 A parent or teacher needs to work closely with teens as they work through this course.
-Parents and teachers have their own teacher portal with short videos explaining what to expect in each lesson and providing keys and other resources helpful for facilitating the course.
+Parents and teachers have their own teacher portal with short videos explaining what to expect in each lesson and providing keys and other resources for facilitating the course.

 The course is complex, but if students follow instructions they should be able to figure out what to do.
-A checklist at the end of each lesson ensures that students complete all of the necessary steps.
+A checklist at the end of each lesson ensures that students complete all the necessary steps.
 McKinley continually reminds students to check with their teacher or parent to verify the accuracy of their decisions and calculations.

 If students make a bad choice within the course that puts them financially in the red, they get to go back and change that choice.
 The parent or teacher can allow students to sometimes make an entry that reflects exceptional circumstances for a student that mirror real life, such as a situation where parents plan to give the student a car.
-That student doesn’t need to budget for the cost of the car (aside from operating expenses) or the cost for alternate transportation as will other students.
+That student doesn’t need to budget for the cost of the car (aside from operating expenses) or the cost of alternate transportation as will other students.

 Lessons often incorporate supplemental videos that are accessed through links in the parent/teacher portal.
 For example, in the first lesson, McKinley has students watch a sobering video about the student debt crisis.
 The second lesson links to a Saturday Night Live skit, “Don’t Buy Stuff,” that illustrates how easily we make decisions to buy things even when we can’t afford them.

-Video lectures for each lesson run less than 30 minutes, although McKinley often has students stop the video to complete an activity, then come back and continue the lesson.
+Video lectures for each lesson run less than 30 minutes, although McKinley often has students stop the video to complete an activity, then continue the lesson.
 The student workbook presents essentially the same material as is on the videos but with less explanation and fewer examples.
 Students do not need to read through the entire lesson in the student workbook.
 Following along in the workbook while watching the video makes the most sense.

 The course involves some math.
 The mathematical computations in Lessons 7, 8, 9, 16, and 17 are explained in the videos.
 Students can pause the video if they need to, or they might find it easier to work through those parts of a lesson in the student workbook.